-The incidence of arthritis at this joint has been shown to be about 50% in MRI studies of elderly populations, however these people may be asymptomatic.
+The incidence of arthritis at this joint has shown to be about 50% in MRI studies of elderly populations, however, these people may be asymptomatic.

-Pain and stiffness of the joint is a common symptoms as is catching and “clicking” at the shoulder.
+Pain and stiffness of the joints are common symptoms as is catching and “clicking” at the shoulder.
 Usually, these complaints are worst with overhead activity or with positioning the arm across the body.
 These are both common positions of the arm- from daily activities such as brushing your hair or reaching your back pocket, putting a shirt on, to sports activities such as a golf swing.

-Acute injuries will respond to ice therapy, anti-inflammatory medications and a sling is often used.
+Acute injuries will respond to ice therapy, anti-inflammatory medications and a sling are often used.